-For intermodal travel to be successful, a seamless integration of all mobility options in one user application is crucial.
-This requires data interoperability and data sharing between multiple platforms and mobility providers, who have been so far reluctant to share their data, sometimes for fear of competitive disadvantages.
+In order to exploit the potential of intermodal travel, bundling all mobility offerings in one app is crucial.
+This application requires an exchange of data between the mobility providers of the various platforms, who have so far hardly been willing to share their data, also for fear of competitive disadvantages.

-- A demonstrator with user interface for an intermodal travel planning application or widget as a plug-and-play module for existing provider apps (B2B).
+- A so-called demonstrator with user interface for an intermodal travel application as a plug-and-play module for existing apps (B2B).

 - An IDS-based data link layer as a prototypical mobility data space.

 - New value-added data services to link the app with the data space.

 Milestone 2: Design of Application (App) with Connection Layer

 Milestone 3: Extension of the Connectivity Layer for Mobility

 Demonstrator Data Space Mobility for the Use Case “Intermodal Travel”.